raspberrypilearning/build-crumble-motor-buggy/en/step_8.md

 --- /task ---

-Now to code the some random turns.
-In this example we will turn right and then turn left.
+Next, you will add some random turns.
+In this example, the buggy will turn right, then turn left.
 Since the turns are random, the buggy is likely to turn further one way than the other.

 --- task ---

-First things first, the `stop`{:class="crumbleinputoutput"} blocks need to always be at the end of the code so let's pull them away while we are working on the rest of our programme.
+First, move the `STOP`{:class="crumbleinputoutput"} blocks away while you work on the program, because they always need to be at the end of the program.

 ![Separate the stop block](images/randomJourney1_codeStep6.png)